-In Arlington County each owner of property for which exemption or deferral or both are claimed must be age 65 or older during the current taxable year and occupy such property as their sole dwelling, or be permanently and totally disabled.
+In Arlington County each owner of property for which exemption or deferral or both are claimed must be age 65 or older during the current taxable year and occupy such property as their sole dwelling or be permanently and totally disabled.
 A dwelling jointly held by a husband and wife shall qualify if either spouse is or becomes 65 years old or is or becomes permanently and totally disabled during the current taxable year.

-The total combined financial worth of the owner(s) as of December 31 of the year immediately preceding the taxable year shall be determined in an amount not to exceed \$340,000.
+Income cannot be more than \$80,000 and the value of assets may not exceed \$400,000 for an exemption (or \$540,000 for a deferral).
 Total financial worth shall include the value of all assets, including equitable interest, of the owner(s) and the owner's relatives living in the dwelling for which the exemption or deferral or both are claimed, and shall exclude the fair market value of the dwelling and the land upon which it is situated, not exceeding one acre, for which the exemption is claimed.

-Fairfax and Prince William Counties, and Falls Church provide an exemption from, or deferral of, real property taxes on dwellings owned and occupied by persons who are age 65 or older, or who are permanently and totally disabled and whose income is not more than \$72,000 (Fairfax County), \$81,490 (Prince William County), and \$47,600 (Falls Church).
-In Falls Church, those with incomes from \$47,601 - \$75,000 are eligible for a deferral only.
+Fairfax and Prince William Counties, and Falls Church provide an exemption from, or deferral of, real property taxes on dwellings owned and occupied by persons who are age 65 or older, or who are permanently and totally disabled and whose income is not more than \$72,000 (Fairfax County), \$87,073 (Prince William County), and \$75,000 (Falls Church).
+In Falls Church, those with incomes from \$52,550 - \$75,000 are eligible for a deferral only.
 Income of \$7,500 may be excluded by a permanently and totally disabled applicant.
 Household gross income includes the income of all relatives residing therein.
 From this amount, the homeowner excludes the first \$6,500 of income for each relative residing in the household other than the spouse of the owner.
 The combined financial net worth of the owner and spouse cannot exceed \$340,000 up to one acre of land in Fairfax County and \$340,000 in Prince William County, up to 25 acres of land, excluding the value of the home.
 The asset limit is \$540,000 in Falls Church.